grannycart/by-sound-alone_source/notes-and-edits/second-round_edits.md

 		* this could tap into chain-of-command issues, like the Tenerife airport disaster.
 Something bad happens because someone doesn't want to challenge the captain.
 		* this would be way more interesting than just having everyone working to the best of their abilities ala star trek
 		* make the captain lovable, but falable. this aspect of tony soprano is worth copying
-* [ ] The captain is the only person who refers to the ship as 'she'
+* [ ] Percy is the only person who refers to the ship as 'she'
 	* everyone else refers to it as 'the boat'
 * [ ] fuel oil -- is what fuel is called
 * [ ] fuel ballast -- normal fuel oil tanks are filled with water as they are emptied (since they are outside the pressure hull)